EccentricSavage/BlogWebsite/README.md

 # About the Project

 This is a a blog website with posts, register/login functionality as well as comments.
-All backend and some frontend made with python, using a SQL database.
+All back end and some front end made with python, using a SQL database.

 # Built With